 Listen to Father Gerry’s homily on the gifts of the Holy Spirit!
-He gets the award for most concise homily of the school year!
-Homily begins at the 14 minute mark.
+He gets the award for the most concise homily of the school year!
+Homily begins at the 14-minute mark.

-Father John Fuchs invites us to pray for the gifts that the Holy Spirit bring.
+Father John Fuchs invites us to pray for the gifts that the Holy Spirit brings.

 Father Jerry’s homily is a Pop Quiz for the students to help confirm in their hearts and minds that this “stuff” about how Jesus really loves each of us is true!
 Father Jerry concludes his dialogue by reminding the students that of all the facts and figures and great thoughts and ideas they will learn in life, the greatest thing they will ever learn is, “Jesus loves me, this I know, because the Bible tells me so.”

-Deacon Bill Eckert invites the children receiving First Holy Communion to the high alter to see the tabernacl, then he explains how our hearts are likewise a Tabernacle for Jesus, and that it is “Through us, and With us, and In us” that Jesus is present in the world.
+Deacon Bill Eckert invites the children receiving First Holy Communion to the high altar to see the tabernacle, then he explains how our hearts are likewise a Tabernacle for Jesus, and that it is “Through us, and With us, and In us” that Jesus is present in the world.

 Father Gerry Chapdelaine, S.J. presided at Mass with the Middle School and the Saint Patrick Catholic Church faith community.
 His homily focused on the types of soils that God’s word falls upon.
 In a quiet church, he asked the students if they were grateful for the abundance of God’s gifts to us especially how God gives us life through creation.
 He ended by encouraging us all to thank God for our world.
 (Homily begins at the 10:37 minute mark.)